frdr-dfdr/frdr_docs/docs/en/dashboard.md

 ### 2. ORCID

 An <a href="https://orcid.org/">ORCID iD</a> is a persistent digital identifier that is unique to you.
 FRDR is integrated with ORCID, which allows you to automatically add your ORCID iD to new dataset submissions and push a record of published items to your ORCID profile.
-To get started, click the “Sign in with ORCID” link, then click “Sign in” and follow prompts to log in via the ORCID authentication screen.
-If you don't have an ORCID account you can create one directly from FRDR by clicking the same “Sign in with ORCID” link and filling out the form.
+To get started, click the “Create or connect your ORCID iD” link, then click “Sign in” and follow prompts to log in via the ORCID authentication screen.
+If you don't have an ORCID account you can create one directly from FRDR by clicking the same “Create or connect your ORCID iD” link and filling out the form.

 <a href="/docs/img/screenshots/dashboard/orcid.png" class="screenshot-lightbox">
     <img src="/docs/img/screenshots/dashboard/orcid.png" alt="Screenshot of setting ORCID" style="max-width: 100%"/>